fedora-infra/JSAutoLogin/README.md

 Usage
 -----

-To use this, pleaes check the example code.
+To use this, please check the example code.
 More documentation is following shortly.